Ray (Ray Terrill): Final Crisis

 The Ray became an important part of the resistance against Darkseid and his Justifiers.
 He acted as a courier due to his ability to escape the Anti-Life Equation's powers and delivered the Daily Planet issues still being produced from Superman's Fortress of Solitude.
-When the Justifiers attacked the Justice League Watch Tower, Ray turned into a carrier wave capable of teleporting most of the people there away, although Green Arrow chose to stay behind in order to buy them time.
-He later managed to create a massive Metron Emblem across Earth, severely disrupting the Anti-Life broadcast and damaging Darkseid's operation enough to seriously cripple it.
+When the Justifiers attacked the Justice League Watchtower, Ray turned into a carrier wave capable of teleporting most of the people there away, although Green Arrow chose to stay behind to buy them time.
+He later managed to create a massive Metron Emblem across Earth, disrupting the Anti-Life broadcast and crippling Darkseid's operation.

 Blackest Night

-During the Blackest Night crossover event, Ray managed to capture a Black Lantern power ring in a cage of light, at the behest of Simon Stagg, and brought it to an underground lab for examination.
+In Blackest Night, Ray obtains a Black Lantern power ring at the behest of Simon Stagg and brings it to an underground lab for examination.
 The lab was then attacked by a swarm of Black Lanterns.
-Ray was last seen fighting a number of Western-themed Black Lanterns, including the deceased Super-Chief and Scalphunter.
+Ray was last seen fighting a number of Western-themed Black Lanterns, including Super-Chief and Scalphunter.
 After ordering the other living humans out of the line of fire, Ray released enough power to bring down the underground complex.
 Despite this, neither of the two humans he bought time for managed to escape the town alive.
 His condition was, at the time, unknown, but he has since appeared alive and unharmed.

 Outsiders

 While escaping from a hostile attacking force, Black Lightning, Metamorpho, and Owlman are forced to take refuge in Simon Stagg's secret base previously seen partially destroyed during the attack of the Black Lanterns.
-After an initial fight with Stagg's employee Freight Train, Metamorpho is later attacked by Stagg's manservant Java and merged with the chemical monstrosity Chemo.
+After an initial fight with Stagg's employee Freight Train, Metamorpho is later attacked by Stagg's servant Java and merged with the chemical monstrosity Chemo.
 After Owlman and Freight Train defeat Chemo, they contact Stagg, who sends Ray, apparently still in the man's employment, to help separate Metamorpho from Chemo, though Ray confesses he has no idea how Stagg knew of Metamorpho's condition.

 Uncle Sam and the Freedom Fighters

-Throughout all of this, Ray remained affiliated with Uncle Sam and the Freedom Fighters as they continued to fight for America against such threats as the Living America, a superhuman prison break and Jester and the Arcadians.
+Throughout all of this, Ray remained affiliated with Uncle Sam and the Freedom Fighters as they continued to fight for America against such threats as the Living America, a superhuman prison break, and Jester and the Arcadians.
 Finally, the team was destroyed by the one foe they could not fight - government cutbacks.